julien-arino/3MC-PIMS-ICMS-Winnipeg-2025/application.md

 ---
 The School can only accommodate a limited number of participants with funding.
 As a consequence, an application process to attend the School is in place.

-Applications for students not based in Canada closed on October 15th 2024.
+Applications for supported students not based in Canada closed on October 15th 2024.

-# Deadlines

-* A few supported spots are still available.
-Canadian-based applications are still being accepted.
-[Apply now](https://forms.gle/KVJmyU8WKthwa8sW8).
+Applications for supported students based in Canada closed on May 31th 2025.

 # Questions